 Ask a Librarian

 Reference librarians are available to help library users locate information, identify relevant resources, and develop search strategies.
-Please read how the reference librarians can assist and how they are unable to assist you.
+See the ways you can contact us below.

 Monday through Friday from 1:30 p.m. to 4:30 p.m.

 This is a pilot program to help us better assist patrons while the library is closed to the public due to COVID-19.
 We may adjust these hours to better serve the public.

 The library's physical location is temporarily closed to the public due to COVID-19.

 Write to us at P.O.
 Box 12367, Austin, TX 78711-2367.

 - Point you to particular state, local, and federal laws to help you begin your research

 - Provide a short excerpt from a library resource

 - Recommend legal books and websites